-If you don’t have any idea on how to refinish your Solid Oak door thresholds or any wood, here’s a 3-step procedure that lets you do yourself and avoid unnecessary added maintenance expense:
+If you don’t know how to refinish your Solid Oak door thresholds, here’s a 3-step procedure that lets you do it yourself and avoid unnecessary added maintenance expense:

-One wrong move of people who refinish their own wood is that they don’t try to remove the old finish completely, or at least to the point when the colour becomes even.
+A common mistake by people who refinish their own wood is that they don’t remove the old finish completely, or at least to the point when the colour becomes even.
 This is very important as you cannot readjust your staining once you’ve started staining your wood.
-So remove old finish by using sandpaper.
-Be sure to make the wood of equal shade on all areas so use your tools to remove old finish from small hard to reach places, like a chisel.
+So remove the old finish with sandpaper - and be sure to make the wood of equal shade on all areas.

-This is quite simple, you can use inexpensive paintbrushes to do this.
-The only important thing to do is just apply the finish evenly on all areas of the wood.
-Just take note that you should choose a finish that’s perfect for the wood you’re using.
-So if you are unsure which colour of oak would be better, stick to the first wood finish colour applied to it when you first had it.
-Once you apply the finish, be sure that it is spread evenly, if not, let the wood soak in the finish for 5 to 15 minutes before wiping any excess finish off.
+This is quite simple process - you can use an inexpensive paint brush to apply an even finish on all areas of the wood.
+When you apply the finish, be sure that it is spread evenly.
+If it is not even, let the wood soak in the finish for 5 to 15 minutes before wiping off any excess.
 Once, you’re done, let the stain dry for at least 8 hours.

-Refinished oak can still be ruined immediately if not given an added protective coating.
+Refinished oak can be ruined immediately if not given an added protective coating.
 So use good protective coating like polyurethane, varnish, lacquer and other similar products for added wood protection.
-You can apply this with regular paint brushes or rollers to be even or you can also use aerosol versions if you are not fond of brushing.
+You can apply this with regular paint brushes or rollers - or you can also use an aerosol version if you are not fond of brushing!

-Oak door thresholds or other wood material maintenance is important.
-Not only does it beautify your home, it maintains the wear and tear of it, too.
-So be sure to refinish your oak thresholds when needed by using these tips.
+For oak door thresholds or other wood materials, maintenance is important.
+Not only does it beautify your home, it also maintains the wear and tear - so be sure to refinish your oak thresholds when needed by using these tips.